Official Canadian Breed Standard

 Legs quite straight, elbows neither in nor out, pasterns strong and straight with ideal shoulder angulation of 45 degrees.

-Hindquarters Sturdy, well muscled hindquarters with proper angulation, sound stifles and hocks turning neither in nor
+Sturdy, well-muscled hindquarters with proper angulation, sound stifles and hocks turning neither in nor out.

 Smooth and flowing, moving in a straight line, with a free and easy stride.